smucclaw/l4-lp/README.md

   pnpm build:all
 ```

-## Project details
+# Some details and discussion
-### Denotational semantics and accompanying parser and transpiler
+## Denotational semantics and accompanying parser and transpiler

   L4's denotational semantics is given as an equational theory from
   term algebra (ie concrete syntax) of L4 to that of Prolog.